verma16Ayush/spotad/README.md

 5. Paste your spotify username in the username placeholder in `'.env'` file

 ## Run
-Once above steps are done you can simply play music and run this in the background.
+Once above steps are done you can play music and run this in the background.
 Or better yet, make this script a daemon.
+You might need to add a hashbang at the top.
 Follow [this](https://stackoverflow.com/questions/1603109/how-to-make-a-python-script-run-like-a-service-or-daemon-in-linux)

 ---
 Tested only on Ubuntu 20.04